Manta-Network/docs/docs/guides/MantaSigner.md

 1. After starting the Signer for the first time, it gets stuck on the loading page for a very long time with the prompt `Downloading Manta Proving Keys...`.

 Upon initial launch, the Signer will need to download the parameters required for generating zero knowledge proofs.
 This make take a while if your internet connection is slow or if you are using a VPN.
-Once it has finished downloading these paramters, you will be brought to the account creation page, please allow the Signer enough time to download the parameters.
+Please allow the Signer enough time to download the parameters.
+Once it has finished downloading these paramters, you will be brought to the account creation page.

 2. How do I know Manta Signer is running?

-You can check that Manta Signer is running if there is a Manta Icon on your task bar.
+You can check that Manta Signer is running if there is a Manta icon on your task bar (on Mac), or at the bottom of your screen (on Windows and Ubuntu).